 Using these apps you can host live shows inside the listing and address various doubts and queries put in by your viewers.
 The best thing is, you can actually show them.
 You know how in open houses there is always a lot of curiosity about the cabinet under the sink.

 You can also host live sessions of local community events, industry conferences, and company outings.
 The idea is to give your client an exclusive inside peek into your inner business functioning.

 Another great way to host live streams is with a client.
-You can actually get in touch with your highest bid, or second highest bid and answer queries real time.
-This works really well with prospects, they get a real view in to your client dealings, as well as get informed about the listing.
+You can actually get in touch with your highest bid, or second highest bid and answer queries in real-time.
+This works really well with prospects, they get a real view into your client dealings, as well as get informed about the listing.
 You can alternatively hold occasional live stream webinars to interact with your audience.

 Social Media sites like Pinterest have a great following for interior design and appreciate good work.
 So not only can you show off your skills as an interior designer (every realtor is one) and promote your brand.
 Anyway, this is free content already in your bag.
 All you need is an eye for engaging clips and a good editor.